 Forfeiture Hearings in Hillsborough County, FL

-If a law enforcement officer in Hillsborough County seized your property for a civil asset forfeiture proceeding, then you should seek out the services of an experienced attorney who can help you fight for the return of your property.
+If a law enforcement officer in Hillsborough County seized your property for a civil asset forfeiture proceeding, you should hire an experienced attorney to help you fight for the return of your property.
+The attorney might take the case on a contingency fee basis, meaning you pay nothing unless and until you get the property back.

 The attorneys at Sammis Law Firm are familiar with Florida’s Civil Asset Forfeiture laws that apply in state court.
-You must act quickly to protect your rights because one wrong move might result in you not getting the property back.
+Act quickly to protect your rights because one wrong move might result in you not getting the property back.

-This administrative order sets out the rules in the Thirteenth Judicial Circuit in Hillsborough County for the initial probable cause determination.
+This administrative order sets out the rules for the initial probable cause determination in the Thirteenth Judicial Circuit in Hillsborough County.

 Attorney for Asset Seizure and Forfeiture in Hillsborough County, FL